Clanatk/NNN/README.md

     - TODO: Setup Instructions

 ## Github Usage
 - Each person should maintain their own branch.
-Committing changes directly to the main branch is not permitted.
+Committing changes directly to the main branch is not permitted!